William I. Rose (geologist): Recognition and awards

 Rose was awarded the 2002 N. L. Bowen Award of the American Geophysical Union for his contributions to geosciences, volcanology and remote sensing.
 In 2013, Rose was elected Fellow of the American Geophysical Union, in recognition of his scientific contributions and eminence in the field.

+Family

+Rose married Nanno in 1967, and they had two children.
+He died in Eagle Harbor, Michigan in July 2025.